-"CPR" means an assumed constant rate of prepayments each month, which is expressed on a per annum basis, relative to the then-outstanding principal balance of a pool of mortgage loans for the life of those loans.
+"CPR" means an assumed constant rate of prepayment each month, which is expressed on a per annum basis, relative to the then-outstanding principal balance of a pool of mortgage loans for the life of those loans.
 The CPR model is the prepayment model that we use in this information circular.

-"CREFC®," means the Commercial Real Estate Finance Council, an international trade organization for the commercial real estate capital markets.
+"CREFC®" means the Commercial Real Estate Finance Council, an international trade organization for the commercial real estate capital markets.

-"CREFC® Intellectual Property Royalty License Fee" means the monthly fee to be paid to CREFC® pursuant to the Pooling and Servicing Agreement in an amount equal to the product of (i) the CREFC® Intellectual Property Royalty License Fee Rate multiplied by (ii) the aggregate of the outstanding principal balances of the class B and C certificates, computed on an Actual/360 Basis and based on the number of days in the related Interest Accrual Period for the certificates.
+"CREFC® Intellectual Property Royalty License Fee" means, with respect to each underlying mortgage loan, the monthly fee to be paid to CREFC® pursuant to the Pooling and Servicing Agreement in an amount equal to the product of (i) the CREFC® Intellectual Property Royalty License Fee Rate multiplied by (ii) the Stated Principal Balance of such underlying mortgage loan (calculated using the same interest accrual basis as such underlying mortgage loan).

-"CREFC® Intellectual Property Royalty License Fee Rate" means the CREFC® Intellectual Property Royalty License Fee rate set forth in "Description of the Certificates-Fees and Expenses" in this information circular computed on the same basis and in the same manner as interest is computed on the class B and C certificates.
+"CREFC® Intellectual Property Royalty License Fee Rate" means the CREFC® Intellectual Property Royalty License Fee rate set forth in "Description of the Certificates-Fees and Expenses" in this information circular.